Important Risk Information for GONAL-F® RFF 75 IU (follitropin alfa for injection)

 Indications and Usage:

-- Induction of ovulation and pregnancy in the oligo-anovulatory infertile patient in whom the cause of infertility is functional and not due to primary ovarian failure
+- Induction of ovulation and pregnancy in the oligo-anovulatory infertile women for whom the cause of infertility is functional and not due to primary ovarian failure

-- Development of multiple follicles in the ovulatory patient as part of an Assisted Reproductive Technology (ART) cycle.
+- Development of multiple follicles in ovulatory infertile women as part of an Assisted Reproductive Technology (ART) cycle.